tanmayagrawal21/class_scheduler/README.md

 Deployed Version of this project: https://tlp.pythonanywhere.com/ (Currently under development, but you can still open /teachers and /admin)

-<h2> NOTE: This version of the project has been taken down and replaced by a newer, better designed version.
-The source code for the newer version can be found at https://github.com/tanmayagrawal21/class_scheduler_v2 </h2>
+<b> NOTE: This version of the project has been taken down and replaced by a newer, better designed version.
+The source code for the newer version can be found at https://github.com/tanmayagrawal21/class_scheduler_v2 </b>